aweise/dice/README.md

 This creates a deployment and a service object in the default namespace.

-To check that everything went fine, we can interact with the dice-app service via curl:
+To check that everything went fine, we can interact with dice-app via curl:

-	$ make verify-webapp | tail -n 1
+	$ make verify-webapp
-	{"result":1}
+	1
+	10
+	2